 - Printer paper (legal or standard size)

-Adhere tissue to printer paper at all four corners, dull side up.
+Adhere tissue to printer paper at all four corners, dull side up (see Notes below).
 For adhesion, there are differing opinions here.
-I’ve used Scotch Magic Tape in the past, with excellent results; however, my current printer doesn’t have manual feed, and I don’t want to risk tape getting jammed in the auto feed.
-So I used the tiniest bit of glue stick in the four corners of the tissue paper.
+I’ve used Scotch Magic Tape in the past, with excellent results.
+However, my current printer doesn’t have manual feed (very annoying!), and I don’t want to risk tape getting jammed in the auto-feed.
+So I use the tiniest bit of glue stick on the four corners of the tissue paper.
 Just the tiniest bit will do.

 Feed through printer as normal, and print.

-- Sometimes the printer will “grab” the tissue paper and cause a bit of wrinkling.
+1. Sometimes the printer will “grab” the tissue paper and cause a bit of wrinkling.
 These wrinkles can be easily ironed out.
 I figure they’re a small price to pay for the luxury of having all the designer tissue I’ll ever want or need.

-- If the print smudges because of too much ink (some machines print heavier than others), try printing on the “draft” or “economy” setting.
+2. If the print smudges because of too much ink (some machines print heavier than others), try printing on the “draft” or “economy” setting.
 And it’s always a good idea to let the ink dry overnight, or at least for an hour or two before decoupaging.
 A heat tool would help if you need to craft right away.
 Also, make sure you’re printing on the dull side, which absorbs more ink than the shiny side.
 Yes, tissue paper has both kinds of sides.
 (Who knew?)

-- If using the freezer paper technique, iron the tissue paper (on low, no steam) to the “business” side of the freezer paper, trim it to size, run it through the printer and peel it off afterward.
+3. If using the freezer paper technique, iron the tissue paper (on low, no steam) to the “business” side of the freezer paper, trim it to size, run it through the printer and peel it off afterward.
 The iron will melt the freezer paper to the tissue paper just enough but is supposed to peel off easily afterward.
 Mine didn’t, but it does work for some.
 Maybe I pressed too hard, but the tissue paper was firmly attached and no amount of re-ironing would make it come loose.

 Print on tissue paper to multiply your crafting options